OpenGamma/Strata/README.md

 Status
 ------

-Strata is currently released as a next-generation technology preview.
+Strata is well-maintained, tested, functional, and is being used in production.
-The repository is well-maintained, tested and functional but not yet ready for production use.
+We are currently making the final enhancements to Strata's APIs and functionality in preparation for version 1.0, expected in June 2016.
-Classes and methods may change at any time.
+Until then, please be aware that breaking changes to classes and methods are possible at any time.

 Strata modules